-I am involved with the WDLXTV Custom Firmware project.
+I used to be involved with the WDLXTV Custom Firmware project.
 This custom firmware, devloped by various members of the community, targets Western Digital's line of media players and adds numerous features to them.

-I'm mostly responsible on the dev team of maintaining the web interface, but I also play with other parts of the code (for example I recently upgraded the Samba component used for network sharing).
-My biggest contribution so far however is the new configuration interface called WEC (WebEnd Configurator), which provides other developpers with a pluggable framework allowing them to easily add new entries to the configuration webpage for their own add-ons.
+I was mostlu responsible on the dev team for maintaining the web interface, but I also played with other parts of the code (for example I upgraded the Samba component used for network sharing).
+My biggest contribution was developping a configuration interface called WEC (WebEnd Configurator), which provides other developpers with a pluggable framework allowing them to easily add new entries to the configuration webpage for their own add-ons.
 WEC allowed end users to migrate from a somewhat error-prone configuration method involving editing a Linux shell script, to a simpler point and click web interface.
 I also did a pretty good facelift to the main web interface, with the help of PsychoTHC who provided all new icon artwork (see before, and after the revamp).

 About the WDTV

 The WDTV is a line of media playing/streaming products from Western Digital.
 Those products let you plug a USB disk to them, and play the video/audio/photo content on your TV.
 The Live and Live Plus versions also feature an Ethernet port, and are able to stream your media from your PC or a NAS onto your TV screen.

 While the WDTV can play a lot of popular formats, you can increase that even more by using a DLNA streaming server that has the ability to transcode your medias into a compatible format if the file is originally in an unsupported format.
 Personally I use the Mezzmo media server.
 There is also a free alternative known as Tversity, which I used for a while in the past.